kergoth/system-setup/README.md

 ## Usage

-This repository includes scripts for setting up systems per my personal preferences.
 The scripts are split into 4 phases, each of which is manually run:

 The first two scripts are currently only used for non-Windows hosts.
 These are self-contained and may be used without cloning the repository: